kubernetes/website/content/en/docs/concepts/windows/intro.md

 The node problem detector (see
 [Monitor Node Health](/docs/tasks/debug/debug-cluster/monitor-node-health/))
-has prelimiary support for Windows.
+has preliminary support for Windows.
-For more information visit the the project's [GitHub page](https://github.com/kubernetes/node-problem-detector#windows)
+For more information, visit the project's [GitHub page](https://github.com/kubernetes/node-problem-detector#windows).

 ## Pause container